sendgrid/docs/source/API_Reference/Web_API_v3/Mail/overview.md

 {% endanchor %}

 Every request made to /v3/mail/send/beta will require a request body formatted in JSON containing the your email’s content and metadata.
 This may include information such as the recipient’s email address, the return address, and the subject.

+{% apitable %}
+  {% api_table_param personalization "array of objects" Yes "100 Max" "An array of messages and their metadata.
+Each object within personalizations can be thought of as an envelope - it defines who should receive an individual message and how that message should be handled.
+For more information, please see our documentation on Personalizations.
+Parameters in personalizations will override the parameters of the same name from the message level."
+0 %}
+    {% api_table_param to "array of email objects" Yes "" "An array of recipients.
+Each email object within this array may contain the recipient’s name, but must always contain the recipient’s email."
+1 %}
+      {% api_table_param email string Yes "" "The email address of the recipient."
+2 %}
+      {% api_table_param name string No "" "The name of the recipient."
+2 %}
+    {% api_table_param cc "array of email objects" No "" "An array of recipients who will receive a copy of your email.
+Each email object within this array may contain the recipient’s name, but must always contain the recipient’s email."
+1 %}
+      {% api_table_param email string Yes "" "The email address of the recipient."
+2 %}
+      {% api_table_param name string No "" "The name of the recipient."
+2 %}
+    {% api_table_param bcc "array of email objects" No "" "An array of recipients who will receive a blind carbon copy of your email.
+Each email object within this array may contain the recipient’s name, but must always contain the recipient’s email."
+1 %}
+      {% api_table_param email string Yes "" "The email address of the recipient."
+2 %}
+      {% api_table_param name string No "" "The name of the recipient."
+2 %}
+    {% api_table_param subject string No "" "The subject line of your email."
+1 %}
+    {% api_table_param headers "object" No "" "An object allowing you to specify specific handling instructions for your email."
+1 %}
+    {% api_table_param substitutions "object" No "" "An object following the pattern "substitution_tag":"value to substitute".
+All are assumed to be strings.
+These substitutions will apply to the content of your email, in addition to the `subject` and `reply-to` parameters."
+1 %}
+    {% api_table_param custom_args "object" No "" "These are values that are specific to this personalization that will be carried along with the email, activity data, and links.
+Substitutions will not be made on custom arguments. personalizations[x].custom_args will be merged with message level custom_args, overriding any conflicting keys.
+The combined total size of the resulting custom arguments, after merging, for each personalization may not exceed 10,000 bytes."
+1 %}
+    {% api_table_param send_at integer No "" "A unix timestamp allowing you to specify when you want your email to be sent from SendGrid. **This is not necessary if you want the email to be sent at the time of your API request.**" 1 %}
+  {% api_table_param from "array of email objects" No "" "An email object containing the email address and name of the sender."
+0 %}
+    {% api_table_param email string Yes "" "The email address of the sender."
+1 %}
+    {% api_table_param name string No "" "The name of the sender."
+1 %}
+  {% api_table_param reply_to "array of email objects" No "" "An email object containing the email address and name of the individual who should receive responses to your email."
+0 %}
+    {% api_table_param email string Yes "" "The email address to which responses will be sent."
+1 %}
+    {% api_table_param name string No "" "The name of the individual who will receive responses to the email."
+1 %}
+  {% api_table_param subject string Yes "" "The subject of your email.
+This may be overridden by `personalizations[x].subject`."
+0 %}
+  {% api_table_param content "array of objects" Yes "" "An array in which you may specify the content of your email.
+You can include multiple mime types of content, but you must specify at least one.
+To include more than one mime type, simply add another object to the array containing the `type` and `value` parameters.
+If included, text/plain and text/html must be the first indices of the array in this order. **If you choose to include the text/plain or text/html mime types, they must be the first indices of the `content` array in the order text/plain, text/html.**" 0 %}
+    {% api_table_param type string Yes "" "1 Min" "The mime type of the content you are including in your email.
+For example, text/plain or text/html." %}
+    {% api_table_param value string Yes "" "1 Min" "The actual content of the specified mime type that you are including in your email." %}
+  {% api_table_param attachments "array of objects" No "" "An array of objects in which you can specify any attachments you want to include."
+0 %}
+    {% api_table_param content string Yes "" "" "description" %}
+    {% api_table_param type string required? "" "" "description" %}
+    {% api_table_param filename string Yes "" "" "description" %}
+    {% api_table_param disposition string required? "" "" "description" %}
+    {% api_table_param content_id string required? "" "" "description" %}

+{% endapitable %}